Meteor-Community-Packages/meteor-collection2/README.md

 For the curious, this is exactly what Collection2 does before every insert or update:

 1. Removes properties from your document or mongo modifier object if they are not explicitly listed in the schema.
 2. Automatically converts some properties to match what the schema expects, if possible.
+3. Adds automatic (forced or default) values based on your schema.
-3. Validates your document or mongo modifier object.
+4. Validates your document or mongo modifier object.
-4. Performs the insert or update like normal, only if it was valid.
+5. Performs the insert or update like normal, only if it was valid.

 Collection2 is simply calling SimpleSchema methods to do these things.